 The “no poo” method is simple.
 Wet your hair down and wash with baking soda, then you rinse with apple cider vinegar and warm water once or twice a week instead of washing your hair every day.
 You can use an old shampoo bottle to make it easier to dispense the ACV.
 Your hair may go through an adjustment period and become greasy at first but it should go back to normal once it adjusts.

-Raw Honey: Raw honey has been used for thousands of years as a medicine.
+Raw honey has been used for thousands of years as a medicine and natural ingredient.
 The Egyptians used raw honey quite frequently.
 Honey has high levels of monosaccharides, fructose, and glucose and also includes minerals such as iron, calcium, phosphate, sodium chloride, potassium, and magnesium.
 Honey also possesses antiseptic and antibacterial properties, which make it very useful as a medicine in wound care and as a cough suppressant.
 Honey is slightly acidic with a pH level between 3.2 and 4.5.
 This makes it good for preventing the growth of bacteria, while its antioxidant constituents clean up free radicals.
 The physical properties of honey vary based on what flora the bees were around, as well as the water content.

 Our recommendation for honey: